wp-plugins/jquery-colorbox/readme.txt

 Yet another Colorbox/Lightbox plugin for Wordpress.

 jQuery Colorbox features 8 themes from which you can choose.
+See screenshots tab.

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.
 All images in posts and pages can be displayed in a layer when the thumbnail is clicked.